 The Humax Aura’s three Freeview Play tuners bring access to over 70 non-subscription live TV channels and over 20,000 hours of on-demand entertainment through the catch-up services, with BBC iPlayer, ITV Hub, All 4 and My5 all present.
 Those tuners allow you to pause and rewind TV, as well as record up to four channels while watching a fifth one live.

-For the time being, the Aura mobile app is a handy tool in its own right.
+The Aura mobile app is a handy tool in its own right.
 It brings a full view of the electronic programme guide (EPG) to your small screen and allows users to schedule recordings, watch recordings and even enjoy live TV on mobile – just the ticket for keeping track of Countdown while you put the kettle on.

 Away from the video side, the hi-res audio support is a welcome addition.
 It means those connecting the Aura to a decent external speaker system can get a strong performance from locally stored or streamed audio files, even if connecting through the HDMI, which can handle up to 24-bit/192 kHz levels.